Hôtel de Besenval: The Solothurn – Paris Axis: The return of the furniture and the families de Besenval and de Broglie

 The sofa and the six chairs were bought by the Swiss Confederation in 1938 from the patrician family von Sury for a total of CHF 4,000.
-Their ancestor, Josef von Sury von Bussy (1817–1887), who had been married to Charlotte de Besenval (1826–1885) since 26 June 1848, had bought the Schloss Waldegg, including the furniture and the paintings, on 6 February 1865 from the last members of the family de Besenval who were entitled to inherit the assets of the former Fidéicommis de Waldegg, which existed from 1684 to 1811.
+Their ancestor, Josef von Sury von Bussy (1817–1887), who had been married to Charlotte de Besenval (1826–1885) since 26 June 1848, had bought the Schloss Waldegg – including its furniture and the paintings – on 6 February 1865 from the last members of the family de Besenval entitled to inherit the assets of the former Fidéicommis de Waldegg, which existed from 1684 to 1811.
 On the one hand, this was Amédée de Besenval (1809–1899), the brother-in-law of Josef von Sury von Bussy.
 He was the main heir to the Schloss Waldegg Estate.
 On the other hand, these were Amédée de Besenval's two daughters Marie Joséphine (1833–1869) and Marie Laurette (1837–1912), who had inherited their shares from their late mother Marie Louise Emélie de Besenval, née de Besenval (1804–1838).
 Marie Louise Emélie de Besenval, née de Besenval, was a first cousin of her husband Amédée de Besenval.
-With Amédée Victor Louis, Comte de Besenval (1862–1927), who lived in Naples, the main line of the family died out in 1927.
+With the death of Amédée Victor Louis, Comte de Besenval (1862–1927), who lived in Naples, the main line of the family died out.
 Amédée Victor Louis' father Victor (1819–?) and his uncle Jules (1820–1894) were both in military service in Naples for the then ruling dynasty, the House of Bourbon-Two Sicilies.
 Both served with the rank of captain.
 In 1840, they were joined by their brother Amédée (1809–1899).
-After the death of his wife Marie Louise Emélie (1804–1838), he also settled in Naples for some time with his two daughters.
+After the death of his wife, Marie Louise Emélie (1804–1838), he also settled in Naples for some time with his two daughters.

 Théodora Élisabeth Catherine, Marquise de Broglie, née de Besenval de Brunstatt (1718–1777), sister of Pierre Victor de Besenval, who acted as lady of the house at the Hôtel de Besenval, after she had separated from her husband Charles Guillaume Louis, Marquis de Broglie (1716–1786).
 Portrayed by Jean-Marc Nattier in 1742.
 Today, this portrait is part of the collections of the Nationalmuseum.